British Channel 4 buys Hitler painting; studio audience will vote whether to destroy it

-A painting by Adolf Hitler from around 1912.
+A painting is seen bearing the signature of Adolf Hitler from around 1912, though not the one that may be destroyed during the show.
 Photo courtesy of Wikimedia

 Oct.
 14 (UPI) -- Channel 4, the British broadcaster, has bought a painting by Adolf Hitler and will poll a studio audience on whether to destroy it during a televised program titled Jimmy Carr Destroys Art.